Charmonium ground and excited states at finite temperature from complex Borel sum rules: Formalism

 \subsection{The form of Borel sum rules}

-The correlation function for a meson system consisting of charm quarks with a mass $m$ that is larger than the typical QCD scale, is calculated by the operator product expansion (OPE) in momentum space.
-Its Borel-transformed OPE with a real variable $M^2$ takes the following shortened form:
+We calculate the correlation function for a meson system consisting of charm quarks with a mass $m$ that is larger than the typical QCD scale.
+Here, the dimensionless correlation functions in momentum space are defined by $\tilde{\Pi}^V(q^2) \equiv \Pi_\mu^{V, \mu}(q) /(-3q^2)$ and $\tilde{\Pi}^P \equiv \Pi^P (q)/q^2$ for vector and pseudoscalar channels, respectively.
+These can be calculated by the operator product expansion (OPE), and its Borel-transformed OPE with a real variable $M^2$ takes the following shortened form:

 where $\nu$ is a dimensionless parameter defined as $\nu =4m^2/M^2$.
 The superscript $J$ distinguishes the channel, vector or pseudoscalar.
 With this expression we construct sum rules at finite temperature as follows: